Gender and development: Women and development (WAD)

+Theoretical approach

 WAD arose out of a shift in thinking about women's role in development, and concerns about the explanatory limitations of modernization theory.
 While previous thinking held that development was a vehicle to advance women, new ideas suggested that development was only made possible by the involvement of women, and rather than being simply passive recipients of development aid, they should be actively involved in development projects.
 WAD took this thinking a step further and suggested that women have always been an integral part of development, and did not suddenly appear in the 1970s as a result of exogenous development efforts.
 The WAD approach suggests that there be women-only development projects that were theorized to remove women from the patriarchal hegemony that would exist if women participated in development alongside men in a patriarchal culture, though this concept has been heavily debated by theorists in the field.
 In this sense, WAD is differentiated from WID by way of the theoretical framework upon which it was built.
 Rather than focus specifically on women's relationship to development, WAD focuses on the relationship between patriarchy and capitalism.
 This theory seeks to understand women's issues from the perspectives of neo-Marxism and dependency theory, though much of the theorizing about WAD remains undocumented due to the persistent and pressing nature of development work in which many WAD theorists engage.